None-Momo/None-Momo/README.md

 <p align="center">
   A curious CS freshman | Passionate about Human-Computer Interaction 🤖🎨<br>
   Sharing my learning journey and side projects here 🌱 Due to some special reasons I will be transferring to UIUC.
-Before that I would like to learn more about HCI and gain some research experience, I have enough time to learn related content, if you are looking for interns, please contact me!
+Before that I would like to learn more about HCI and gain some research experience, I'm a self-motivated student and have enough time to learn related knowledge, if you are looking for interns, please contact me!
 My email:liuxujia2@gmail.com
 </p>

 ---